-The Smithsonian Folklife Festival is produced by the Smithsonian Center for Folklife and Cultural Heritage and is co-sponsored by the National Park Service.
+The Smithsonian Folklife Festival is produced by the Smithsonian Center for Folklife and Cultural Heritage and presented in collaboration with the National Park Service.

 The Festival is supported by federally appropriated funds; Smithsonian trust funds; contributions from governments, businesses, foundations, and individuals; in-kind assistance; and food, recording, and craft sales.

 Promotional support was provided by The Metropolitan Washington Airports Authority (MWAA) and Washington Metropolitan Area Transit Area Authority (WMATA), and Destination DC.

 In-kind program support came from Blick Art Materials, Bo & Ivy Distillers, Montana Cans, Mountain Valley Spring Water, Pizza Boli’s on U Street, Sharp’s at Waterford Farm, and True Leaf Market.

 Additional promotional and special programming support is provided by Uber.

 Accessibility for the Festival was funded in part by a grant from the Nora Roberts Foundation.

 Living Religion: Creative Encounters in the U.S.

 The program was made possible by a grant from Lilly Endowment’s Religion and Cultural Institutions Initiative.
 This national initiative aims to help museums and other cultural institutions foster greater public understanding about religion and present the contributions of people of all faiths and diverse religious communities.

 The program received federal support from the Latino Initiatives Pool, administered by the National Museum of the American Latino, and the Asian Pacific American Initiatives Pool, administered by the Smithsonian Asian Pacific American Center.